Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. Registry

-When you want to know if the Microsoft Windows Firewall rules arrived at your device you could also open the registry to check if the firewall rules are deployed!
+When you want to know if the Microsoft Windows firewall rules arrived on your device, you could also open the registry to check if the firewall rules have been deployed!

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\SharedAccess\Parameters\FirewallPolicy\Mdm\FirewallRules